 Getting the Fish

-Moving from St. Petersburg, FL to the DC Metro area was a coffee shock.
-In St. Pete, the nearest quality espresso was either in Tampa or Clearwater.
+Moving from St. Petersburg, FL, to the DC Metro area was a coffee shock.
+The nearest quality espresso in St. Pete was either in Tampa or Clearwater.
 In the DC metro area, there are Starbucks stores everywhere.
 You can’t go more than 100 feet without running into another Starbucks.

 To say I went a little overboard with espresso-based drinks after the move is an understatement.
-I was spending $30-$50 a week on lattes and espresso at Starbucks.
-Nothing against the independent shops, but there aren’t very many and the few I’ve been to are more concerned with projecting an attitude instead of producing a quality beverage.
+I spent $30-$50 weekly on lattes and espresso at Starbucks.
+I have nothing against independent shops, but there aren’t very many, and the few I’ve been to are more concerned with projecting an attitude than producing a quality beverage.

 Learning To Fish

-Last winter, Starbucks really started pushing their line of home espresso machines.
+Last winter, Starbucks started pushing their line of home espresso machines.
 At first, I was reluctant to consider the purchase, since I’d had a $75 piece of crap Salton machine a few years prior.
-The Salton made a gritty sludge that resembled the robusta swill served on Miami Beach.
-After that experience, I was convinced that I’d leave making espresso to the cafes and just make regular coffee at home.
+The Salton made a gritty sludge resembling the robusta swill on Miami Beach.
+After that experience, I was convinced I’d leave making espresso to the cafes and make regular coffee at home.

 However, Starbucks persisted.
-They captured my attention and pulled a few sample shots from the Barista espresso machine.
+They captured my attention, and I pulled a few sample shots from the Barista espresso machine.
 The Barista was a far better machine than I had expected.
 The sample shots had a full crema and tasted great.
 Impressed, I bought the espresso machine.

 Starbucks Barista Espresso Machine